Updated Aug. 19, 2014.

 People whose income falls below a certain mark (400 percent of the poverty level) can get a discount on their premiums if -- and only if -- they buy coverage through the exchange.
-The discount comes in the form of a federal tax credit, paid either in advance to the insurance company to supplement the customer’s premiums or when the person files 2014 taxes.
+The discount comes in the form of a federal tax credit, paid either in advance to the insurance company to supplement the customer’s premiums or when the person files taxes for the year.

 On the other hand, some plans sold outside the exchange are likely to have broader networks of health care providers.
 There are also more options available to people shopping outside the exchange.

 2. Get the “SBC” to compare apples to apples.

 As part of the health reform law, the federal government requires all health insurers to make information about their plans available in a standardized, plain-language summary of benefits and coverage form, known an SBC.

 The idea is to make it possible to easily compare plans.
 Shoppers can also request a glossary of terms used in health care coverage and medical care.